jcurl/RJCP.base/msbuild/buildtasks/README.md

-# Buid Tasks for RJCP Framework Components <!-- omit in toc -->
+# Build Tasks for RJCP Framework Components <!-- omit in toc -->

 These Build Tasks are intended to support building the RJCP Framework Library.